-InfoPoint, Tourism Office is a truly original facility by international standards that promotes what the island has to offer and provides visitors with novel ways to access information through the use of modern technologies and innovative interactive systems developed by ICS-FORTH.
+InfoPoint, Tourism Office is an original facility by international standards that promotes what the island has to offer and provides visitors with novel ways to access information through the use of modern technologies and innovative interactive systems developed by ICS-FORTH.

 The seven (7) systems that have been deployed are: